 - Reverse osmosis filters waste a great deal of water – frrequently 70%

 - The water wasted is sent back into our environment with a highly saturated level of contaminants!

 - Most people aware enough to want to filter their water don’t want to waste it or further add to the contamination of our environment

-- Reverse osmosis filters store water in a tank
+- Reverse osmosis filters store water in a tank that you draw from

 - Reverse osmosis filters are relatively slow to process water

 - If you use more water than usual, you can get ahead of the water supply